 Some of the drawbacks are given below:

-- Replacement cost gives the value of the new building.
-It doesn’t consider depreciation cost and other damages that the building has undergone
+- It gives the value of the new building.
+It doesn’t consider depreciation cost and other damages that the building has undergone.

-- Replacement cost gives a picture considering the current economic condition.
-If due to some reason the economy is going through high inflation phase which will recover in a few months, then replacement cost will not provide a proper picture and a project may be rejected considering high replacement cost
+- It gives a picture considering the current economic condition.
+If due for some reason, the economy is going through a high inflation phase, which will recover in a few months, then replacement cost will not provide a proper picture, and a project may be rejected considering high replacement cost.